-Closing Date: 8 April 2020 Expected Listing Date: 9 April 2020 Last Trading Date: The date falling 5 Business Days immediately preceding the Expiry Date, currently being 28 March 2023 Expiry Date: 4 April 2023 (if the Expiry Date is not a Business Day, then the Expiry Date shall fall on the preceding Business Day and subject to adjustment of the Valuation Date upon the occurrence of Market Disruption Events as set out in the Conditions of the Certificates) Board Lot: 100 Certificates Valuation Date: 3 April 2023 or if such day is not an Index Business Day, the immediately preceding Index Business Day.
-The "Index Business Day" means a day on which the value of the Leveraged Index is published by the Leveraged Index Sponsor or, as the case may be, the successor Leveraged Index Sponsor Exercise: The Certificates may only be exercised on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
+Expiry Date: 20 April 2023 (if the Expiry Date is not a Business Day, then the

+Expiry Date shall fall on the preceding Business Day and subject to adjustment of the Valuation Date upon the occurrence of Market Disruption Events as set out in the Conditions of the Certificates)

+Board Lot: 100 Certificates

+Valuation Date: 19 April 2023 or if such day is not an Index Business Day, the immediately preceding Index Business Day.

+The "Index Business Day" means a day on which the value of the Index is published by the Index Sponsor or, as the case may be, the successor Index Sponsor

+Exercise: The Certificates may only be exercised on the Expiry Date or if the

+Expiry Date is not a Business Day, the immediately preceding Business Day, in a Board Lot or integral multiples thereof.
 Certificate Holders shall not be required to deliver an exercise notice.
 Exercise of Certificates shall be determined by whether the Cash Settlement Amount (less any Exercise Expenses) is positive.
 If the Cash Settlement Amount (less any Exercise Expenses) is positive, all Certificates shall be deemed to have been automatically exercised at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day.
 The Cash Settlement Amount less the Exercise Expenses in respect of the Certificates shall be paid in the manner set out in Condition 4(c) of the Conditions.
 In the event the Cash Settlement Amount (less any Exercise Expenses) is zero, all Certificates shall be deemed to have expired at 10:00 a.m.
-(Singapore time) on the Expiry Date or if the Expiry Date or if the Expiry Date or if the Expire Date is not a Business Day, and Certificates shall be deemed to have expired at 10:00 a.m.
 (Singapore time) on the Expiry Date or if the Expiry Date is not a Business Day, the immediately preceding Business Day, and Certificate Holders shall not be entitled to receive any payment from the Issuer in respect of the Certificates.

-Cash Settlement Amount: In respect of each Certificate, shall be an amount payable in the Settlement Currency equal to: Closing Level multiplied by the Notional Amount per Certificate Please refer to the "Information relating to the European Style Cash Settled Long Certificates" section on pages 33 to 42 of this document for examples and illustrations of the calculation of the Cash Settlement Amount.
+Cash Settlement Amount: In respect of each Certificate, shall be an amount payable in the

+Settlement Currency equal to:

+Closing Level multiplied by the Notional Amount per Certificate document for examples and illustrations of the calculation of the Cash Settlement Amount.